programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 {% include figure.html filename="groupblogging-text-editor-intro.png" caption="Screenshot of the text editor page" %}

-Use the text editor to enter your front matter (which will be different from how it looked for the previous Jekyll lesson—see [below](#adjustments-to-front-matter) for what should change).
+Use the text editor to enter your front matter.
+Note that this post metadata will be different from how it looked in the previous Jekyll lesson—see [below](#adjustments-to-front-matter) for what should change.

 Note you can click on the "No wrap" dropdown in the upper-right to select "Soft wrap", which will make your writing experience more pleasant by wrapping text to continue to the next line when it reaches the right margin, instead of extending right forever until you hit return/move to a new line.